guidance-guarantee-programme/pension_guidance/content/tax.md

 ###If you continue to work
 Your employer will take any tax due off your earnings and your State Pension.
 This is called Pay As You Earn (PAYE).
+If the total of your pension payments and PAYE income is £100,000 or more for the tax year you might have to fill in a [Self-Assessment tax return](https://www.gov.uk/self-assessment-tax-returns).

 If you’re self-employed you have to fill in a [Self-Assessment tax return](https://www.gov.uk/self-assessment-tax-returns).
 You must declare your overall income, including the State Pension and any other private pensions, eg your workplace pension.